Politics

 Recent surveys show most Iranians are dissatisfied with the regime, and since at least 2018, protests show popular disappointment with status quo.

-A mural depicting Ayatollah Ruhollah Khomeini, Iran's first supreme leader since the 1979 Islamic Revolution, is pictured as people cross Enghelab Square in central Tehran on September 10.
-[ATTA KENARE / AFP]
+A mural depicting Ayatollah Rouhollah Khomeini, Iran's first supreme leader since the 1979 Islamic Revolution, is pictured as people cross Enghelab Square in central Tehran on September 10.
+[Atta Kenare/AFP]

-A mural depicting Ayatollah Ruhollah Khomeini, Iran's first supreme leader since the 1979 Islamic Revolution, is pictured as people cross Enghelab Square in central Tehran on September 10.
-[ATTA KENARE / AFP]
+A mural depicting Ayatollah Rouhollah Khomeini, Iran's first supreme leader since the 1979 Islamic Revolution, is pictured as people cross Enghelab Square in central Tehran on September 10.
+[Atta Kenare/AFP]

 By Mazdak Razi |